Anti-Semitism order raises tough issue of defining prejudice

 On campuses, where pro-Palestinian criticism of Israel can run high, the order’s impact may be felt sooner than later.

 Ofir Dayan, 25, president of the Students Supporting Israel group at Columbia University, said the change wouldn’t hurt pro-Palestinian advocacy since “it says nothing about advocating for a Palestinian state or Palestinian rights.”
-But the order would help Jewish students, he added.
+But, she said, it gives students a new protection if they are discriminated against

-“For students on campus who are discriminated against, this decision gives them, for the first time, a way to stand up to the (university) administration and make sure they take it seriously,” Dayan said.
+Aaron Heideman, 22, a junior at Yeshiva University, said his friends at secular colleges have faced problems.
+“I’m happy that they’ll have more inner peace,” he said.

 Anti-Semitic incidents on campuses rose by 89% between 2016 and 2017, according to an Anti-Defamation League audit released last year.